Skip to main content

 • Make sure that the formula is not too hot when you give it to your baby.
 If warming the formula in a microwave oven be particularly careful, as microwaving can lead to 'hot spots' in liquids.
 Shake the bottle well to mix it up before you test the temperature.

 Make sure you are sitting comfortably.
-Hold your baby close, as you might if breast-feeding, making eye contact as you feed them.
+Hold your baby close, in a similar position to breast-feeding, making eye contact as you feed them.
 Your baby, even when newborn, can focus on your face, and this is an important part of the way in which they bond with you.

 • Your baby needs to be fairly upright for bottle feeds, so they can both breathe and swallow (your baby breathes through the nose whilst feeding).
 Support their head, and brush the teat against your baby's lips - your baby will open his/her mouth; then let him/her draw in the teat.